ccmiersma/local-sw-dist/README.md

 from the operating system and third-party vendors.

 The configuration is added to the environment through 3 files:
-1. A set of environmental variables in /etc/sysconfig/local
+1. A set of environmental variables in /etc/sysconfig/local/environment
-2. A library of bash functions in /opt/local/lib/scripts that uses variables defined in /etc/sysconfig/local
+2. A library of bash functions in /opt/local/lib/scripts that uses variables defined in /etc/sysconfig/local/environment
-3. A config file in /etc/opt/local/base-sw-dist.conf that can override variables and functions.
-By default it activates the configuration by exporting the variables.

 The files are sourced in that order by a profile script.
-The first and last files are config files that can extend the local installation without impacting updates to the library by future verisons.
+The environment file is marked as config(noreplace) so that it can be customized without being changed on update.